-The AAML program includes an apprenticeship (Practicum/Internship)-which may be completed in a church or a marketplace setting, as well as at a non-profit, or a mission organization.
-This allows students to integrate their studies and to clarify their personal calling in a supervised setting, helping them to forge valuable relationships and to foster their growth as a practitioner.
+The AALS program includes an apprenticeship (Practicum/Internship)-which may be completed in a church or a marketplace setting, as well as at a non-profit, or a mission organization.
+This allows students to integrate their studies and to clarify their personal calling in a supervised setting, helping them to forge valuable relationships and to foster their growth in their chosen field.